pyOpenSci/python-package-guide/documentation/write-user-documentation/create-package-tutorials.md

 ---
 name: directive-fig
 width: 80%
-alt: Image showing ta single tutorial from sphinx gallery.
+alt: Image showing ta single tutorial from Sphinx gallery.
 The tutorial shows a simple matplotlib created plot and associated code.
 ---
 `sphinx-gallery` tutorials by default include download links for both the python script (**.py** file) and a Jupyter notebook (**.ipynb** file) at the bottom.